omnicode/lara-validation/README.md

 	return $this->validator;
 }

-// this validation would require only first_name and last_name
+// this validation will validate only first_name and last_name
 public function validationEdit()
 {
 	// applies the rules from validationDefault